flankiee/FPGA-Blakecoin-Miner/README.md

-Special thanks to fpgaminer for the original bitcoin mining code, teknohog for his serial code, also OrphanedGland, udif, TheSeven, makomk, and newMeat1 as credited on the fpgaminer bitcoin thread https://bitcointalk.org/index.php?topic=9047.0 and ngzhang for his Icarus/Lancelot boards and github.
+Special thanks to fpgaminer for the original bitcoin mining code, teknohog for his serial code, also OrphanedGland, udif, TheSeven, makomk, and newMeat1 as credited on the fpgaminer bitcoin thread https://bitcointalk.org/index.php?topic=9047.0 and ngzhang for his Icarus/Lancelot boards and github https://github.com/ngzhang/Icarus.
 Not forgetting bluedragon747 for blakecoin!

 ### Ports are available for icarus/lancelot, ztex 1.15x, 1.15y and Cairnsmore CM1.
 The code currently achieves: